- Location: Wyoming

 Wyoming does require you to surrender your plates when you move to another state.

-Wait until you’ve registered your vehicle and gotten new state license plates, first.
-Then, for your convenience, you can return your WY license plates by mail:
+Wait until you’ve registered your vehicle and gotten new state license plates.

 In WY, the license plate stays with you, not your vehicle.
 So, when you sell your used car, you keep the plates and the buyer gets his own (or transfers his current ones) when he registers the vehicle under his name.